wicid-ai/wicid_firmware/docs/BUILD_PROCESS.md

    **Note**: If installing a new OS without first updating the Bootloader, follow the steps in number 1 to get into bootloader mode.

-The board is now ready for library installation and application deployment.
+The board is now ready for application deployment using the [installer CLI](#installing-firmware-manually-optional).

 ## Managing CircuitPython Libraries